Introduction to the Index of Confederate Pension Applications

 Confederate veterans and their widows were dependent upon the generosity of the already impoverished former Confederate states for any postwar pension benefits.
 In awarding pensions for Confederate service, Texas, like most other southern states, confined its relief payments to veterans or their widows resident in Texas since 1880 who were disabled or indigent.
 Therefore, the index of applicants for Confederate pensions in no way represents a complete roster of Texas residents who fought for the Confederacy.

 The Confederate Pension Applications were transferred to the Texas State Library and Archives Commission (TSLAC) from the Office of the Comptroller of Public Accounts between 1934 and 1980.
 Even at the time of transfer, some application files were identified as missing.
 Although the names and associated file numbers are known, the records themselves are no longer available.
 There is value, however, in knowing the applications actually existed, along with the limited information found in the index.
 The entries are clearly recognizable by the word Missing which appears next to the application numbers.
 Patrons should not request photocopies of these non-existent records.
+A few of the entries are marking Missing, followed by an asterisk (Missing*).
+Although the original file is not available, we can provide a reproduction of the copy in our possession.

 The application forms and any supporting documentation or correspondence are on file in TSLAC's Archives and Information Services Division.
 You may request copies of the files by telephone, mail, or e-mail.
 To obtain an approved pension, give the applicant's name and pension number.
 If the pension application number is shown as Rejected or Home, be sure to give the applicant's full name as it appears in the index, provide the county, and specify rejected or home.